-The DHS Head Start Program, including both the EHS-CCP and the prekindergarten Head Start, operates within a set of three carefully crafted program goals that directly address the well-being of both EHS-CCP and Head Start children and their families.
+The DHS Head Start Programoperates within a set of three carefully crafted program goals that directly address the well- being of EHS-CCP children and their families.

-The objectives were updated during a strategic planning session in November 2020 that included DHS Head Start Program stakeholders, EHS-CCP site staff and administrators, Head Start Policy Council and Governing Body and Advisory Committee (more information is provided in Sub-Section C: Governance, Organizational, and Management Structures regarding the added Advisory Committee) members, parents, community leaders, and subject matter experts.
+The objectives were updated during a strategic planning session in October 2022 that included DHS Head Start Program stakeholders, EHS-CCP site staff and administrators, Head Start Policy Council and Governing Body and its Advisory Committee members, parents, community leaders, and subject matter experts.
+Table 1 represents 2021-2022 progress and revised and/or additional objectives added during the October planning session (noted in italic).